EpsilonSolutions/netscaler-command-reference/docs/network/iptunnel/iptunnel.md

 <b>protocol</b>
 Name of the protocol to be used on this tunnel.
-Possible values: IPIP, GRE, IPSEC, VXLAN
+Possible values: IPIP, GRE, IPSEC
 Default value: IPIP

 <b>grepayload</b>